Executive Summary of Agreement-in-Principle on Long-Term Reform

 An independent and technical Secretariat function will be established to assist First Nations and FNCFS service providers through data collection, analysis, and operational support.
 The Secretariat will share research and tools to help in the transition to the Reformed CFS Funding Approach.
 The Secretariat is not necessarily envisioned as one organization, but rather could be a network that builds on existing First Nations regional and national capacity.

-Canada will take urgent steps to implement the measures set out in the "Work Plan to Improve Outcomes under Jordan's Principle, based on Indigenous Services Canada's Compliance with the Tribunal's Orders."
-The Work Plan specifically includes commitments to:
+Canada will take urgent steps to implement the measures set out in a work plan to improve outcomes under Jordan's Principle, based on ISC's compliance with the Tribunal's orders.
+The work plan specifically includes commitments to:

 - Identify, respond to and report on urgent requests;